carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 </div>
 ```

-### Page specific form ###
+### Page Specific Form

-For the case when the form is page specific, we can return the form in the controller.
-We can create the form directly in the controller or return its identifier in the DI container.
+For the case when the form is page specific, we need a layout data provider that returns form and form view.
+In our layout updates and templates we use FormView class, and in the controller we use the FormInterface from the same form.

-Let's try the second approach and create the form for adding a product to the shopping cart.
+Let us try the second approach and create the form for adding a product to the shopping cart.

-First, we'll create a new form type and register it in the container:
+First, we create a new form type and register it in the container:

 ```php
 namespace Acme\Bundle\ProductBundle\Form\Type;